rid-principles/bDudekCybersecurity.github.io/README.md

 I figured out I have to use the -q extension with grep to make sure the output of the command is a number and not a string of identical strings or lines(15 min)
 I also need to combine commands, for example, you can do grep -q -w which will silence the output of grep and also search for entire words only which is what I will use in my script(10 min).
-I emailed my mentor on help on how to implement the grep command using different extensions and I was able to experiment with the extensions at home to only add the emails containing company PII to the array.(20min)
+I emailed my mentor on help on how to implement the grep command using different extensions and I was able to experiment with the extensions at home to only add the emails containing company PII to the array using a combination of the -q -f extension with grep.(20min)

 ![compSciMVPic](https://github.com/rid-principles/bDudekCybersecurity.github.io/blob/main/Screenshot%202024-11-17%2010.09.47%20PM.png)